How to Hear God Clearly: Your Ultimate Guide for Hearing God

 God Brings Clarity; the Enemy Brings Confusion

 "God is not the author of confusion but of peace" (1 Corinthians 14:33).
 If you feel mentally scattered or tormented by a thought, step back, as it likely isn't Him.
-This doesn't mean God's word is always immediately clear, but it shouldn't produce ongoing mental chaos.
+This doesn't mean God's Word is always immediately clear, but it shouldn't produce ongoing mental chaos.

 God Is Confirmed by Wise Counsel; the Enemy Seeks Isolation